careydevelopment/spring-multiple-datasources/README.md

 # spring-multiple-datasources
 This project includes a fully deployable Spring Boot app that uses multiple data sources.

-It accepts a single POST call that includes customer info.
+The app accepts a single POST call that includes customer info.
 Then, it persists that info and returns a new Customer object with the ID of the persisted data.

 If you want to know more, you should follow along with <a href="https://careydevelopment.us/2019/01/18/how-to-configure-multiple-data-sources-spring-boot/" target="_blank">the tutorial.</a>